How to Care For & Clean Your Jewelry May 01 2017

 Deeper marks on a wedding band (the kind that can be felt) are scratches, dings, and gouges.
 No metal is impervious to scratches, and wedding bands take a lot of abuse.
 Any metal can scratch, but how quickly that will happen depends on metal, care and lifestyle.
 Some rings (like silver) will change immediately, where as gold, platinum, and palladium rings will hold up much better.
 Industrial metals like stainless steel and titanium will resist scratching for much longer.
 Textured bands will hide scratches much better than a smooth wide band.

-Palladium and platinum may show scratches and dings earlier than with gold, but on palladium and platinum no metal is removed when scratched.
+Palladium and platinum will scratch and ding faster than 14k gold, but on palladium and platinum no metal is removed when scratched.
 So over many years a platinum or palladium band will hold up better than gold.
 A gold band will become thinner over time because the metal is rubbed away.

 When caring for your ring, there are two ways you can go.
 You can try to keep the ring as pristine as possible, taking care not to scratch it, and having it regularly re-finished.
 Or, you can wear your ring and consider the scratches and dings as evidence of your years of marriage.